🗃️Bibliography

 https://www.ecologie.gouv.fr/strategie-nationale-bas-carbone-snbcarrow-up-right

 National Low Carbon Strategy.
 France's roadmap to combat climate change.
-It provides guidance to implement, across all economic sectors, the transition to a low-carbon, circular and sustainable economy.
-It defines a trajectory for reducing GHG emissions up to 2050 and sets short-to-medium term targets: the carbon budgets.
+It provides guidance to implement the transition to a low-carbon, circular and sustainable economy across all sectors of activity.
+It defines a trajectory for GHG emission reductions up to 2050 and sets short- to medium-term objectives: the carbon budgets.
 It has two ambitions: to achieve carbon neutrality by 2050 and to reduce the carbon footprint of French consumption.
 Public decision-makers, at national and local levels, must take it into account.

 Last updated